 Alternatively, the ball grid array can be hand-placed when using the StencilQuik™ process for larger pitch sizes (1.00 and 1.27mm).
 Care must be taken in handling the parts at the edges while making sure the operator is properly grounded.
 This stay-in-place stencil is first placed on to the board where the stencil apertures are aligned over the correct pads.
 After peeling back the release liner and placing the device, pressure or temperature can be used to begin curing of the underlying adhesive on the stencil.
 The ball grid array placement process is completed when the device is tactily “fitted” into the holes which have been filled with either paste flux or solder paste for the BGA placement process.

 There are several potential problems that a BGA rework technician needs to watch out for during BGA placement.
 Controlling the downward placement force during the BGA placement process is critical.
 If the site has been paste printed too much downward force can cause the paste to move outwards and short out neighboring devices if on the outside row or short internal BGAs underneath the package.
 A different phenomenon can occur if paste flux is used for rework.
 If too much downward pressure is applied during the BGA placement process then the underside of the BGA can “float” and end up a whole row off.
 Too much pressure during the BGA placement process can also lead to potentially uncleanable flux areas between the balls which made lead to electrical performance problems or even long term reliable concerns.

-In either case, the BGA placement process should be confirmed by optical, endoscopic and x-ray inspection.
+In either case, the BGA placement process should be confirmed by optical, automtic optical inspection, endoscopic and/or x-ray inspection.